qqkookie/StardewEasyMod/EasyFishing/README.md

 * adds extra fishing info in hovering description at fish collections menu page: weather, active time, fishing locations and season of the fish;
 * shows fish size in metric unit (cm), not inch, for English/Korean language;
-* prevents casting fishing rod unless in front of water;
+* prevents casting fishing rod uselessly unless you are in front of water;
 * let you to practice fishing any fish, anytime, anywhere;
 * relaxes casting timing tolerance for max casting power;
 * reduces time until fish bites;